StackStorm/st2/docs/source/start.rst

 Work with Actions
 ---------------------

-Out of the box, StackStorm’s Action library contains few generic actions.
+StackStorm comes with a several generic actions out of the box.
-It can be easily extended by getting actions from the community or consuming your existing scripts - `more on that later`.
+Action Library can be easily extended by getting actions from the community or consuming your existing scripts (`more on that later`).
 Browse Action Library with ``st2 action list``.
 Action is called by `ref` as ``pack.action_name`` (e.g. ``core.local``).
-Learn more about an aciont by doing ``st2 action <action> get``, or, ``st2 run <action> --h ( --help)``: it shows description along with action parameters so that you know how to run it from CLI or use it in rules and workflows.
+Learn about an action by doing ``st2 action <action> get``, or, ``st2 run <action> --h ( --help)``: it shows description along with action parameters so that you know how to run it from the CLI or use it in rules and workflows.

 .. code-block:: bash